 The ShurePlus Play App is available on Android and iOS and grants you access to EQ settings, presets, playback, and ANC controls.
 Speaking of ANC, these do an excellent job of blocking exterior noise while maintaining sonic integrity.

-The AONIC 50 does fold flat for easier transportation.
+The AONIC 50 Gen 2 does fold flat for easier transportation.

-It does struggle a little with low frequencies, so you might still hear the rumble of a bus or plane, but there is enough cancellation here to keep voice chatter at bay in a busy office.
+It is much better than the previous version, but it still struggles with low frequencies, so you might still hear the rumble of a bus or plane, but there is enough cancellation here to keep voice chatter at bay in a busy office.
 Passive isolation is also decent, thanks to the firm fit and excellent padding.
 Sound leakage is also minimal, ensuring those around you don’t hear what you are listening to.

 These headphones also don’t fully collapse.
 You can rotate the cups to lay flat for a more discreet profile and for storage in the included case, but if you travel a lot, these will take up more space than you might like.

-With an attractive exterior and powerful features, the Shure AONIC 50 ticks multiple boxes.
+With an attractive exterior and powerful features, the Shure AONIC 50 Gen 2 ticks multiple boxes.

 Durability

-With a relatively high price point, I expect top-notch quality, and the AONIC 50 doesn’t disappoint.
+With a relatively high price point, I expect top-notch quality, and the AONIC 50 Gen 2 doesn’t disappoint.
 These are sturdy and reliable headphones that can handle the rigors of daily use.

 There is an abundance of plastic, but it doesn’t feel cheap.
 It’s tough and thick and can handle an odd drop or bump.
 This is essential, especially if you take these on the go regularly where invariable accidents happen.